Your cart looks a little empty!Continue Shopping

 First, take the needle and push it straight through into the center of the cork.
 Slowly start pumping air into the bottle.
 The cork should gradually begin to rise up the neck of the bottle.
 Once it gets closer to the top of the bottle, you can wiggle the cork to pull it out.
 And just like that, your wine bottle is open.

-Take It Easy and Opt for Corkless Bottles
+Choose Simplicity: Opt for Corkless Bottles

 Opening a bottle of wine without a corkscrew is tricky and can even be dangerous.
 So, please (please, please) be careful when using any of these methods.